eLearning Guide - For the most updated information, click here

 3. Companies are offering these tools with enhanced features for a limited time to support teachers.
 We will not be able to financially support all of these tools after the crisis is over.

 Parkway's preferred video conferencing platform is Google Meet.
 Students already have accounts and it has recording capabilities built into it.
-To get started, refer to the Google Meet Video Conferencing Handout found on this page.
+To get started, refer to the Google Meet printable resources found on this page.
 The technology Help Desk will only provide support for Google Meet.
 If you choose to record a Google Meet, be sure that you share it appropriately from your Google Drive and be aware of student privacy concerns.

 In order to protect your privacy and not share your personal phone number with others, please dial "*67" before you dial the number.
 This will block caller ID from being sent to the receiving number.
 If you leave a message, encourage your families to email you back to schedule a time to talk.